anegrin/GiUCAN/docs/index.md

     }};
 ```

-GiUCAN will use extractors to send queries - if needed - the consume the reponse and extract first and second float values using extracion functions (`noop_extract` is provided in the codebase for convenience).
+GiUCAN will use extractors to send queries - if needed - the consume the response and extract first and second float values using extraction functions (`noop_extract` is provided in the codebase for convenience).

 ### user config examples

 - Diesel 3.5 inches display [user_config.h](samples/diesel_small_config.md)
 - Gasoline 7 inches display [user_config.h](samples/gasoline_large_config.md)

-Take a look at [danardi78/Alfaromeo-Giulia-Stelvio-PIDs](https://github.com/danardi78/Alfaromeo-Giulia-Stelvio-PIDs) for all know PIDs
+Take a look at [danardi78/Alfaromeo-Giulia-Stelvio-PIDs](https://github.com/danardi78/Alfaromeo-Giulia-Stelvio-PIDs) for all known PIDs